infernalbits/infernal-captive/common/original/README.md

 1.  **Make the script executable:**
     ```bash
-    chmod +x infernal-captive.sh
+    chmod +x captive-mial.sh
     ```

 2.  **Move it to a directory in your `$PATH`:**
     A common location for user-installed scripts is `/usr/local/bin`.
     ```bash
-    sudo mv infernal-captive.sh /usr/local/bin/infernal-captive
+    sudo mv captive-mial.sh /usr/local/bin/captive-mial
     ```

-You can now run the script from any terminal window by typing `infernal-captive`.
+You can now run the script from any terminal window by typing `captive-mial`.

 ---